Transportation Analysis per CEQA

 New CEQA Guidelines

-Since December 2013, the Office of Planning and Research and the Secretary of natural Resources Agency published several documents to implement Senate Bill 743 and the associated CEQA Guidelines:
+Since December 2013, the Office of Planning and Research (OPR) and the Natural Resources Agency published several documents to implement Senate Bill 743 and the associated CEQA Guidelines:

 The documents indicate that the primary consideration in transportation environmental analysis should be the amount and distance that the project might cause people to drive.
 Accordingly, the state proposes that the level of service ("LOS") metric be replaced with a vehicle miles traveled ("VMT") metric.
 The revised CEQA Guidelines also set an effective date of July 1, 2020.
 Any EIRs and negative declarations circulated for public review after July 1, 2020, are required to consider VMT when determining whether a project may cause a significant impact.